wpilibsuite/frc-docs/source/docs/software/basic-programming/git-getting-started.rst

 Git Vocabulary
 --------------

-Git is composed of several primary elements:
+Git revolves around several core commands:

 - **Repository:** the data structure of your code, including a ``.git`` folder in the root directory
-- **Commits:** a particular saved state of the repository, this includes all files and additions
+- **Commit:** a particular saved state of the repository, this includes all files and additions
-- **Branches:** a means of separating various commits, having a unique history.
+- **Branch:** a means of separating various commits, having a unique history.
 This is primarily used for separating development and stable branches.
 - **Push:** update the remote repository with your local changes
 - **Pull:** update your local repository with the remote changes
-- **Cloning:** retrieving a local copy of a repository to modify
+- **Clone:** retrieving a local copy of a repository to modify
-- **Forking:** duplicating a pre-existing repository to modify, and to compare against the original
+- **Fork:** duplicating a pre-existing repository to modify, and to compare against the original
-- **Merging:** combining various changes from different branches/commits/forks into a single history
+- **Merge:** combining various changes from different branches/commits/forks into a single history

 Repository
 ----------